NZMSA/2016-Module-2/5. Typescript/readme.md

 ```

 ### Interfaces
-If you dont know what an interface is, it is basically a structural type that can have properties/fields (`firstName`, `lastName`) and can have methods (`sayHello()`).
+If you don’t know what an interface is, it is basically a structural type that can have properties/fields (`firstName`, `lastName`) and can have methods (`sayHello()`).
-In TypeScript, two types are compatiable if their internal structure is compatiable.
+In TypeScript, two types are compatible if their internal structure is compatible.
 This allows us to implement an interface just by having the shape the interface requires, without an explicit implements clause.

 ```TypeScript
 interface Person {